nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 This is an evolution (not revolution) of Nim, bringing ORC memory management as a default, along with many other new features and improvements.

+Nim is a programming language that is good for everything, but not for everybody.
+It focusses on the imperative programming paradigm and enhances it with a macro system.
+Its customizable memory management makes it well suited for unforgiving domains such as hard realtime systems and system programming in general.

 ## Installing Nim 2.0